ekowabaka/ekowabaka.me/blog/posts/2021-10-14-On-Mechanical-Keyboards.md

 [[dirty.png| My keyboard in its original grimy state.
 Not as bad as I described it.|frame=figure]]

 From the markings on the back of the keyboard I found out it was a RedDragon K552.
 It's a keyboard which retails for about $40 on amazon.
 At that price, my thrift store steal appears to be from the lowest point of the low-end mechanical keyboards.
 To hit such a price point, it obviously had to lack some key features.
-For example, the switches are soldered to the PCB and cannot be swapped, and the body is constructed in a mixture of plastic and metal.
+For example, ~~the switches are soldered to the PCB and cannot be swapped~~, and the body is constructed in a mixture of plastic and metal.
 Overall, the keyboard has some good heft, and its rubber feet provide enough resistance to prevent it from just sliding over my desk.
 Like most mechanical keyboards, this one too is bedazzled in RGB LEDs.
 The good thing, though, is that these LEDs can be turned off or dimmed, and they can be put in a single color mode (which is how I use it).

 [[keys_removed.png| All keys pried off for a deep clean|frame=figure]]